open/close all folders

 - In Twenty years after, the first sequel to Alexandre Dumas's The Three Musketeers, D'Artagnan tries to reunite his old friends on the orders of Cardinal Mazarino.
 Porthos, now a wealthy widower, accepts but Athos, who regained his title and estate as the Comte de la Fère and Aramis, now a priest, refuse.
 Athos and Aramis are members of the Fronde, the anti-Mazarin rebellion.
 After a few chapters, they are kicking ass together again.

-- Star Trek: Deep Space Nine: the episode "Blood Oath" where Kang, Kor, and Koloth, all Klingons from Star Trek meet for one last quest to fight against the murderer of children, the Albino.
+- Star Trek: Deep Space Nine: the episode "Blood Oath" where Kang, Kor, and Koloth, all Klingons from Star Trek: The Original Series meet for one last quest to fight against the murderer of their children, the Albino.